lkreibich/Lina2/README.md

 #### Bower Setup

+!!!
+I've decided to check in the `bower_components` folder to make the build more future-safe.
+The followin instructions should therefor only be required when updating or adding a bower dependency.

++ Update 2017-07-13: also tested with node 8.1.4, npm 5.0.3, and bower 1.8.0.
 + check that you have `npm` installed (tested with version 2.7.4, but slightly older versions should be fine) `npm -v`
 + if you **don't** have npm, install `node` (which includes `npm`) via Homebrew with: `brew update && brew install node`